 Multiple Ownership

-The point of discharge for the different forms of multiple ownership of premises and / or land shall be as follows:
+The Point of Discharge for the different forms of multiple ownership of Premises and / or land shall be as follows:

 for company share / block scheme (body corporate) - as for single ownership;

-for leasehold / tenancy in common scheme (cross lease), strata title, and unit title (body corporate);- where practicable each owner shall have an individual drain with the point of discharge determined by agreement with Council.
+for leasehold / tenancy in common scheme (cross lease), strata title, and unit title (body corporate);- where practicable each Owner shall have an individual drain with the Point of Discharge determined by agreement with Council.
 If not practicable there shall be a common private drain which shall be incorporated as an additional provision in the lease agreement.
-In specific cases other arrangements will be acceptable subject to individual approval.
+In specific cases other arrangements will be acceptable subject to individual Approval.

 Layout

-The physical drainage layout at a point of discharge shall be as per the New Zealand Building Code, the New Zealand Standard NZS4404:2010 Land Development and Subdivision Infrastructure, and as Council approves.
+The physical drainage layout at a Point of Discharge must be as per the New Zealand Building Code, the New Zealand Standard NZS4404:2010 Land Development and Subdivision Infrastructure, and approved in writing by Council.

 Common private drains

-Common private drains shall serve a maximum of five (5) single dwelling units, and shall have one point of discharge only (in common).
-However, where there is capacity in the common private drain to serve more than five single dwelling units, Council may allow further connections to the common private drain.
+Common Private Drains may serve a maximum of five (5) single dwelling units, and must have one Point of Discharge only (in common).

-ommon drains shall be covered by a certificate from Council recording the rights of each party which is registered against the certificate of title.
+Domestic Wastewater

-Domestic wastewater
+No Domestic Wastewater may:

-No domestic wastewater shall:

-exceed the substance limits scheduled in the Trade Waste Bylaw;
+exceed the limits for permitted discharge characteristics in Schedule A of the Council’s Trade Waste Bylaw; or

-contain the substances prohibited in the Trade Waste Bylaw.
+contain any of the characteristics prohibited in Schedule B in Council’s Trade Waste Bylaw.

-Where part of domestic premises is used as an office or other trade related activity from which no trade waste could be produced, and which no other persons apart from those living at those premises use, then it shall be treated as domestic premises.
-Any trade activity which produces or has the potential to produce a wastewater shall be treated as being from trade premises.
+Where part of a domestic Premises is used as an office or other trade related activity from which no Trade Waste could be produced, and which no other Persons apart from those living at those Premises use, then it may be treated as domestic Premises for the purpose of this bylaw.
+Any trade activity which produces or has the potential to produce a Wastewater will be treated as being from Trade Premises.

 Maximum flow rate

-The maximum instantaneous flow rate discharged from a domestic premises shall not exceed 2.0 litres / sec and / or 5m3 per day.
+The maximum instantaneous flow rate discharged from a domestic Premises must not exceed 2.0 litres /second and / or 5m3 per day.

 Swimming pools

-Customers with swimming or spa pools shall be required to demonstrate that the pool drain has been fitted with a flow limiting device to ensure the discharge does not exceed the maximum instantaneous flow requirement of 2.0 litres / sec.
+Swimming and spa pool drains must be fitted with a flow limiting device to ensure any discharge does not exceed a maximum instantaneous flow of 2.0 litres/second.

-Prohibited Characteristics

-No wastewater with prohibited characteristics (as scheduled in the Trade Waste Bylaw) shall be discharged into the public wastewater drainage network.

-Waste minimisation

-In order to meet the principles of sustainable management as promoted by the Resource Management Act 1991, Council recommends that customers fit the devices contained in Table 1.1 on all new installations.

-Table 8-1: Waste Minimisation Devices